mdukey/mdukey/doc/join-the-mainet.md

 The transaction `fees` are the product of `gas` and `gasPrice`.
 As a user, you have to input 2 out of 3.
 The higher the `gasPrice`/`fees`, the higher the chance that your transaction will get included in a block.

 ::: tip
-For testnet, the recommended `gas-prices` is `0.001umdu`.
+For mainet, the recommended `gas-prices` is `0.001umdu`.
 :::

 ## Set `minimum-gas-prices`

 Your full-node keeps unconfirmed transactions in its mempool.
 In order to protect it from spam, it is better to set a `minimum-gas-prices` that the transaction must meet in order to be accepted in your node's mempool.
 This parameter can be set in the following file `~/.mdukeyd/config/mdukeyd.toml`.

-The initial recommended `min-gas-prices` is `0.001umdu but you might want to change it later.
+The initial recommended `min-gas-prices` is `0.025umdu but you might want to change it later.

 ## Run a Full Node